 4. Take your time during ERP selection.

 Too many companies rush into ERP as if the world is going to end without it, and they don’t take the time to clearly lay out their business requirements.
-We recommend involving employees in requirements gathering sessions to ensure your potential ERP solution can support the most important processes from each functional area.
+We recommend involving employees in ERP requirements gathering sessions to ensure your potential ERP solution can support the most important processes from each functional area.

 One of our recent clients saw significant cost savings during implementation by investing in a thorough selection process.
 The CFO of the organization commented that the investment in selection did not increase the total project budget because money that would have been spent later in the project was simply spent earlier.